EvoCatalysis/evocatalysis.github.io/_members/wenjun-xie.md

   orcid: 0000-0002-3982-9305
   google-scholar: 7B4qy2AAAAAJ
   github:
-  twitter: Wen_Jun_Xie
+  twitter: EvoCatalysis
 ---

 Wenjun Xie is an Assistant Professor of Medicinal Chemistry at UF.
-He received his BS in Chemistry/Statistics and PhD in Physical Chemistry from Peking University.
-He completed his postdoctoral training at MIT and USC with Nobel Laureate Arieh Warshel.
+He received his BS in Chemistry/Statistics and PhD in Physical Chemistry from Peking University with Professor Yiqin Gao.
+He completed his postdoctoral training at MIT with Professor Bin Zhang and USC with Nobel Laureate Arieh Warshel.